read-write-web/rww-play/README.md

 $ ./build
 ```

-* to start Play in secure mode with lightweight client certificate verification (for WebID)
+To start Play in secure mode with lightweight client certificate verification (for WebID)

 ```bash
  $ Play20/play
  > run  -Dhttps.port=8443 -Dhttps.trustStore=noCA
 ```

-* You can also start the server so that it only accepts WebID certificates - which we will currently
+_Experimental_: You can also start the server so that it only accepts WebID certificates - which we will currently
 assume are those signed by an agent named "CN=WebID,O=∅".
 This is experimental!
 The previous solution is recommended.

 ```bash
  $ Play20/play